ibm-cloud-docs/Cloudant/api/search.md

 *	`thai`
 *	`turkish`

 Language-specific analyzers are optimized for the specified language.
 You cannot combine a generic analyzer with a language-specific analyzer.
-Instead, you might use a ['`perfield`' analyzer](#per-field-analyzers) to select different analyzers for different fields within the documents.
+Instead, you might use a [`perfield` analyzer](#per-field-analyzers) to select different analyzers for different fields within the documents.
 {: note}

 ### Per-field analyzers
 {: #per-field-analyzers}

-The '`perfield`' analyzer configures multiple analyzers for different fields.
+The `perfield` analyzer configures multiple analyzers for different fields.

 *Example of defining different analyzers for different fields:*